|Nutrition Facts (per serving)|

-- Refrigerate leftover green bean casserole in a shallow covered container within 2 hours and eat within 4 days.
+- Refrigerate leftover green bean casserole in a shallow covered container within two hours and eat within four days.

-- To freeze leftover green bean casserole, transfer it to an airtight freezer container and freeze for up to 6 months.
-Defrost leftover frozen casserole in the refrigerator overnight and reheat, covered, in the microwave or a 350 F oven.
+- To freeze leftover green bean casserole, transfer it to an airtight freezer container and freeze for up to six months.
+Defrost it in the refrigerator overnight and reheat, covered, in the microwave or a 350 F oven.
 The minimum safe internal temperature for cooked leftovers is 165 F.

-- The crispy fried onions may be made ahead of time and stored in an airtight container or zip-close bag in the fridge for up to 1 week.
+- The crispy fried onions may be made ahead of time and stored in an airtight container or zip-top bag in the fridge for up to one week.